mtosity/arke/doc/arke_protocol.md

 <a name="arke-Source"></a>

 ### Source
 Represents the source for consumer subscriptions.
+The Stream TargetType does not support exclusive or auto_delete.
+Streams also do not support the following Options: Exclusive, DeadLetterAdress or DeadLetterSubject.

 | Field | Type | Label | Description |